Michael Vang

-Michael Vang (born May 13, 2000) is a professional footballer who plays as a midfielder for MLS Next Pro club Portland Timbers 2.
-Born in the United States, he represents Laos internationally.
+Michael Vang (born May 13, 2000) is a professional footballer who most recently played as a midfielder for USL Championship club Miami FC.
+Born in the United States, he represented the Laos national team.

 Playing career

 Youth

 Vang played in the U.S. Soccer Development Academy through Shattuck-Saint Mary's in high school.

 Vang was committed to play soccer for the University of the Pacific, but decided instead to pursue playing professionally.

-Professional
+1º Dezembro

-In 2018, Vang went to Portugal to play for S.U.
-1º de Dezembro of the Campeonato de Portugal.
-Vang reached the first team in 2019 and started three league games.
+In July 2018, Vang joined Portuguese third tier league club 1º de Dezembro that plays in the Campeonato de Portuga.
+Vang was promoted to the first team in 2019 and started three league games.